What 50 hours in Astro’s Playroom taught me about video games

 I can tell when a game respects me

 It’s obvious when a game has an affinity for the player.
-Sometimes that looks like Fallout: New Vegas and sometimes it looks like a speedrunning mode in Astro’s Playroom.
+Sometimes that looks like Fallout: New Vegas, and sometimes it looks like a speedrunning mode in Astro’s Playroom.

 During my time with Astro, I wanted to take pride in how I wasn’t playing the game like everyone else.
 But that’s not special.
 We bring aspects of ourselves to all the media we consume, but only games can do something about it.